 The Families First Coronavirus Response Act requires certain employers to provide their employees with Emergency Paid Sick Leave and Expanded Family and Medical Leave for specified reasons related to COVID-19.
-These provisions are in place from April 1, 2020 through December 31, 2020.
+These provisions are currently in place for University employees.

-For more infomration, view the Department of Labor's poster (PDF).
+For more information, view the Department of Labor's poster (PDF).

 FAQs for Applicants